-These strategic, local and existing waste facilities form an integrated sustainable waste management system for Gloucestershire.
+These strategic, local and existing waste facilities form an integrated sustainable waste management system ensuring enough capacity is made available to meet for Gloucestershire's needs.

 Gloucestershire's communities, key landscape/environmental assets and land liable to current and future potential flood risk, are safeguarded from the adverse impacts of waste management activities.